-Select one lower bracket and one lower brace from your kit.
-Fasten the lower brace to the lower bracket using the 3/8"-16 x 1" hex bolts and lock nuts as shown in Figure "A".
-Assemble the lower bracket assembly to the air helper spring using the 3/8"-16 x 3/4" hex bolt.
-Before tightening the 3/8"-16 hex bolt, rotate the air spring so that the outside vertical edge of the upper bracket is parallel with the front face of the lower bracket and brace assembly, see Figure "A".
+Select one air spring and one upper bracket from your kit.
+Insert the 1-1/2" carriage bolt upward into square space in upper bracket.
+Attach the upper bracket to the air spring using the 3/8"-16 flange lock nuts.
+Install the brass air fitting into the air entrance hole and tighten securely to engage the orange thread sealant to ensure proper seal.
+Select one lower bracket from your kit.
+Assemble the lower bracket assembly to the air helper spring using the 3/8"-16 x 3/4" flanged hex bolt as shown in Figure "A".
+(Note that the air helper spring should be moved as far out toward the edge of the bracket slot as possible.)
+Before tightening the 3/8"-16 flanged hex bolt, align the airspring that the outside vertical edge of the upper bracket is parallel with the front face of the lower bracket, see Figure "A".